Documentation menu

 Exporting an Estimate to Excel

-The Excel export is what you send to clients, subcontractors, and quantity surveyors.
+The Excel export is what you hand to clients, subcontractors, and quantity surveyors.
+Every BQ document on the Cost build-up tab exports independently.

 Step-by-step